 Take Once Upon a Time until you come to a “T” here you will see the Derailer trail sign on the right.

-Then the fun really starts at the Gnomes Trail.
+Keep going on Derailer you’ll cross a bridge and then you will come to a fork in which you can go one of three directions.
+Stay right to continue.
+You will cross another really cool bridge that is constructed over a fallen tree, after crossing, continue straight uphill.
+You are almost to the Gnomes Trail now!
 You will see a big tree stump with a gnome on top before you see the sign.
 This trail winds and doubles back then ends up back at a different point on Derailer.
 Keep your eyes open, there are gnomes everywhere!
 Big ones, small ones, even gnome- painted rocks if you are lucky!

 One more caution: it is pretty easy to get disoriented on these trails.
 Be sure to have plenty of daylight, a charged phone, the TrailForks app and your patience!
 Before I discovered the TrailForks app, I got turned around and was able to use google maps to get back on track!